Caroline Coroneos Dormon (1888-1971) by Amy Graham of Longue Vue Gardens

 Published works include: Wild Flowers of Louisiana (1934), the first published work devoted entirely to describing Louisiana wildflowers, Forest Trees of Louisiana (1941), Flowers Native to the Deep South (1958), Natives Preferred (1965), Southern Indian Boy (1967), and Bird Talk (1969).

 Dormon’s lifelong project was her 121-acre home Briarwood.
-On Dormon’s passing in 1971, her beloved Briarwood was willed to The Foundation for the Preservation of the Caroline Dormon Nature Preserve, Inc, and became the Briarwood Nature Reserve, now designated as a National Historic Place.
+On Dormon’s passing in 1971, her beloved Briarwood was willed to The Foundation for the Preservation of the Caroline Dormon Nature Preserve, Inc, and became the Briarwood Nature Preserve, now designated as a National Historic Place.

 The Dormon archives are located at the library of Northwestern State University in Natchitoches, LA.